usds/website-staging/_news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act.md

 **User research**

-The team met one-on-one with current sponsors to learn about their experience.
-They also met one-on-one with potential sponsors to understand what steps of the process were challenging.
+The team met one-on-one with current sponsors to learn about their experience and met one-on-one with potential sponsors to understand what steps of the process were challenging.
 These research sessions used non-standardized questions.
 The research findings were presented to program leadership, and policy, tech, and operations teams to inform improvements to the application process.

 **Why the PRA did not cover this research?**